RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 :exclamation: To get started with the labs, you first need to get your assigned username and servers.
 This will be provided to you by the people who operate this lab.

+:boom: Go here: https://www.ansible.com/workshop-license and download a free Ansible Tower subscription.
+You will use it later on in the lab.

 :exclamation: Do not skip any labs, the labs depend on the previous ones to be completed.
 You need to do them in order, 0-10.

 :exclamation: On purpose, security in this lab has not been made a priority, that is so you as a student get more freedom to learn.
 You have passwordless admin access via _sudo_ on all systems.
 With that said, if you do something which is outside of the labs and break your systems, _you get to keep all the pieces_ ;)